98juju98/CCJM/README.md

 ## Compatibility

-This plugin is compatible with Autodesk Revit 2023.
+This plugin is compatible with Autodesk Revit 2023, Autodesk Revit 2024, Autodesk Revit 2025.

 ## Support and Contact